RPGReki/scions/pages/01-children-of-light-and-darkness/00-prologue.md

 The young man leaves the house alone.
 The children stay with the middle-aged man.
 The young man starts shedding tears again.
-As he leaves the village he mutters: “Live happy and peaceful lives, my sons.
+As he leaves the village, he mutters: “Live happy and peaceful lives, my sons.
 You are in good hands here in Islesbury.
 Please don't look for your past, Aiden, Ethan.
 It will bring you only pain and suffering…”